chromeos/chromeos.dev/pages/en/android/optimizing.md

 Camera problems can arise when the app can only run in portrait orientation but the user runs it on a landscape screen.
 In this case, the preview, or the captured result, could be incorrectly rotated.

-[Compatibility mode](/{{locale.code}}/android/input-compatibility#compatibility_mode) changes how the system handles events, such as orientation changes, in Chrome OS.
+Compatibility mode changes how the system handles events, such as orientation changes, in Chrome OS.
 This helps to prevent issues when the camera is used in the wrong orientation mode.
 To enable compatibility mode:

 - Target at least Android 7.0 (API level 24).
-You can still pick a lower mininum SDK level.
+You can still pick a lower minimum SDK level.
 - Allow your app to be resizable.

 ## Handle device settings